• Skip to primary navigation

 Controlling risks

-If an assessment identifies risks, you must deal with them.
-Measures to take could include:
+If a DSE assessment identifies risks, you must address them.
+Measures may include:

 • Fixing faulty equipment or providing new equipment.